 The full extent of the proposed works will be covered by the precautionary methods with respect to common breeding birds.
-The reedbed and scrub adjacent to the proposed route at E33 provide suitable habitat for Cetti's warbler, a Schedule 1 bird (See Anglia Level Crossing Ecology Constraints Report: Essex and Others (Mott MacDonald, 2017) and Map in Appendix B).
+The reedbed along the proposed route at S01 provides suitable habitat for Cetti's warbler, a Schedule 1 bird (See Anglia Level Crossing Ecology Constraints Report: Suffolk (Mott MacDonald, 2017a) and Map in Appendix B).